Etsy sellers

 | Product framing rule | Product should fill roughly 70–85% of the 4:3 frame.
 Leave breathing room so the edges don't crop in thumbnail views. |

-How to prep a photo for Etsy in 4 steps
+How to prep an Etsy photo in 4 steps

 - 1